dzen-dhall/dzen-dhall/README.md

 [Dzen](https://github.com/robm/dzen) is a general purpose messaging, notification and menuing program for X11.
 It features rich in-text formating & control language, allowing to create GUIs by piping output of arbitrary executables to the `dzen2` binary.
 There are plenty of good usage examples on [r/unixporn](https://www.reddit.com/r/unixporn/search/?q=dzen).

-Unfortunately, combining outputs of multiple executables before feeding it to dzen, which is usually done by shell scripts, is a tedious and error-prone task.
+Unfortunately, combining outputs of multiple executables before feeding it to `dzen2`, which is usually done by custom shell scripts, is a tedious and error-prone task.
 Consider the following problems:

 ### Use of newlines

-By default, dzen2 only renders the last line of input, so newlines must be handled somehow by the user.
+By default, dzen2 only renders the last line of its input, so newlines must be handled somehow by the user.
 When running in multiline mode (`-l` option), preserving correct output height is even more hard.

 ### Complexity of dynamic text formatting